azizjawad/blog-backend/README.md

 # NODE JS REST API CRUD App using JWT

-This is a blog posts application providing a REST
+This is a blog posts application Provides RESTful API

 The entire application is contained within the `index.js` file.